tthtlc/unladen-swallow/branches/opcodes_to_functions/Doc/library/dis.rst

    Calls ``list.append(TOS1, TOS)``.
 Used to implement list comprehensions.

-.. opcode:: LOAD_LOCALS ()

-   Pushes a reference to the locals of the current scope on the stack.
-This is used in the code for a class definition: After the class body is evaluated, the locals are passed to the class definition.

 .. opcode:: RETURN_VALUE ()

    Returns with TOS to the caller of the function.